ljacquin/ljacquin/README.md

 ## Happy to meet you !

 Looking for information about me ?
-You shouldn't, but here is my resume :
+You shouldn't :), but here is my resume :

 - Background: I am a statistician & quantitative geneticist by training, and a software developer by experience, with expertise in statistical genetics, including GWAS, haplotype association mapping, genomic prediction, and optimization of breeding schemes.
 I also bring experience from both the medical and energy industries, where I have applied my skills to solve complex, real-world challenges.